Samer-Alnajjar/reading-notes/Class301/Class301_05_Read.md

             node server.js

-3. Please follow the link, [Link](https://howtonode.org/deploy-blog-to-heroku)
+3. Please follow the link for the rest of the steps, [Link](https://howtonode.org/deploy-blog-to-heroku)

 4. Heruko it's online service (cloud) with limited features to upload our project on it.